nacular/doodle/docs/views.md

 }
 ```

-### Views encapsulate state and handle rendering updates to the screen.
+### Views encapsulate state and render updates to the screen

 Here is more useful example of holding and displaying some user data.